openhab/org.openhab.binding.zwave/doc/elexa/dmws1_0_0.md

 ### Parameter 7: Basic Set Level

-The value sent by the BASIC_SET command to Association Group 2 Determines the value to be sent in the Basic Set command to Association Group 2 when a leak is detected Values in the range 0 to 255 may be set.
+The value sent by the BASIC_SET command to Association Group 2
+<p&gtDetermines the value to be sent in the Basic Set command to Association Group 2 when a leak is detected</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.